PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 }
 ```

-We have to remove the body of the `GetVoxelType` method, and only the `GetVoxelType(int x, int y, int z)` part of it exists.
+We have to remove the body of the `GetVoxelType` method, and only the `GetVoxelType(int x, int y, int z);` part of it exists.
 The code that will actually "implement" it will be another script...

 Lets make a new script (that will implement `GetVoxelType`) called `CavesTerrainGenerator` and make it inherit from `TerrainGenerator`: